22 Side Projects From the Buffer Team

 • Alpenglow: An app to check sunrise, sunset and golden hour times as well as quality predictions.
 Also sends out notification reminders and with Alpenglow Pro will notify you if the next forecast is looking good compared to your desired threshold.
 The app can be doing on both iOS and Android, often featured by Apple and includes over 35+ localizations.

-• F1 Calendar: Taking over the development from a few friend, I rebuilt F1 Calendar as an easy way to check Formula 1 Session times in your timezone as well as making the data available via Calendar subscriptions.
-The site has been going for 14 years and has recently been expanded to feature other motorsports.
+• F1 Calendar: Taking over the development from a few friends, I rebuilt F1 Calendar as an easy way to check Formula 1 Session times in your timezone as well as making the data available via Calendar subscriptions.
+The site has been going for 14 years and we now have additional sites for F1 Academy, F2, F3, Formula E, IndyCar, MotoGP.

 Mike: Carpeta